MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-custom-crashes.md

 - `primaryArchitectureId`: required integer with CPU primary architecture.
 - `applicationPath`: required string with the path to the application.
 - `osExceptionType`: required string with OS exception type.
-- `osExceptionCode`: reqiured string with OS exception code
+- `osExceptionCode`: required string with OS exception code
 - `osExceptionAddress`: required string with OS exception address

 For example: